keefo/CATweaker/README.md

 **Xu Lian**

-I'm a Mac and iOS developer, the funder of  [Beyondcow](https://www.beyondcow.com), follow me on Twitter or Github.
+I'm a Mac and iOS developer, the founder of  [Beyondcow](https://www.beyondcow.com), follow me on Twitter or Github.

 - <https://twitter.com/lianxu>
 - <https://github.com/keefo>